 Table 2 presents the screening checklist that must be completed by the proponent for each project following issuance of the notice.
-If concerns are raised by an Indigenous community regarding potential infringement on an established or asserted Indigenous or treaty right, it may trigger the Crown's duty to consult.
+If concerns are raised by an Indigenous community regarding potential adverse impacts on an established or asserted Aboriginal or treaty rights, the Crown's duty to consult may be triggered.
 In such instances, the proponent will seek guidance from the Ministry of the Environment, Conservation and Parks.
 It is the expectation of the ministry that the proponent will work with the ministry and Indigenous communities to address issues before the completion of the screening process.
 The proponent will document its supporting analysis and conclusions, including any mitigation or impact management measures to prevent or reduce the effects the project may have on the surrounding environment (for example, application of the OWA's Best Management Practices).
-If the response to any of the screening questions is "yes" the proponent must complete the full Class EA process for the project, which will facilitate further study and analysis.
+If the response to any of the screening questions is "yes", the project is not successfully screened and the screening process cannot be completed.
+Instead, the proponent must complete the full Class EA process for the project, which will facilitate further study and analysis.
 The Class EA process is further described in Section 4.0.